shabin5785/LearnAngularJS/Doc_5.md

  - to access form controls in template, we use the get method of the formgroup variable we synced up.
 We cannot just refere formname.valid like in template appraoch, like below
   < span class="help-block"
              *ngIf=" !signupFrom.get('username').valid && signupFrom.get('username').touched">

+  - to get overall form status we dont need the get operator.
+Like signupFrom.valid or signupFrom.touched